Variables, objects and attributes

 Variables

 Variables in Twig are placeholders for data.
-They can hold strings, numbers, arrays, or objects and are typically defined using the set
+They can hold strings, numbers, arrays, or objects and are typically defined using the set tag or passed into the template from your ShopWired store's backend.

 Example of setting and using variables